Acuña singles home winning run, Braves beat Reds 5-4 in 10

+This time it was Acuña’s turn after his first career game-ending hit.

+“It feels great to be able to do that and have the victory,” he said through a translator.
+“See the ball, hit the ball.”

-ATLANTA (AP) — Ronald Acuña Jr. hit an RBI single off Robert Stephenson with two outs in the bottom of the 10th inning and the Atlanta Braves recovered from blowing two leads to beat the Cincinnati Reds 5-4 on Saturday night.
+Acuña hit an RBI single off Robert Stephenson with two outs in the bottom of the 10th inning and Atlanta recovered from blowing two leads to beat the Cincinnati Reds 5-4 on Saturday night.

-The Braves thought they had the game just about won in the eighth when Acuña drew a tiebreaking, bases-loaded walk from Michael Lorenzen .
+The Braves, whose 10 extra-inning victories rank second in the majors, thought they had the game just about won in the eighth when Acuña drew a tiebreaking, bases-loaded walk from Michael Lorenzen .
 But then Shane Greene, the new closer making his Braves debut after being acquired in a trade with Detroit, blew a save opportunity in the ninth.

 Greene gave up consecutive singles to begin the inning before Tucker Barnhart’s flair single to left field scored the tying run.